Bree Hall: Indiana Fever (2025)

 Hall was drafted 20th in the 2025 WNBA draft by the Indiana Fever.
 She was waived by the team on May 5, 2025.
+In September 2025, she re-joined the Fever on a rest-of-season hardship contract following an injury to Chloe Bibby.
+She appeared in one regular-season game and four postseason games during their playoff run.

 Golden State Valkyries (2025)

 On June 18, 2025, Hall signed with the Golden State Valkyries.
 She made her debut and scored her first WNBA points in an 87–63 win over the Connecticut Sun on June 22.
 On June 30, Hall was waived by the team.
 On August 27, Hall signed a seven-day hardship contract with the Valkyries.

+Athletes Unlimited

+In September 2025, Hall joined Athletes Unlimited Pro Basketball for its fifth season, expanding her professional experience following her rookie year in the WNBA.